arexon/nfsub-time-attack-mod/README.md

 ## About

-This mod enables time attacking in singleplayer, a feature not previously available.
+This mod enables time attacking in singleplayer.

 - All online street race/rumble events available in singleplayer
 - 1st starting position